SiliconLabs/peripheral_examples/series2/lesense/lesense_decoder/readme.txt

 1. In main.c, set EM2_DEBUG to 0
 2. Build the project and use Energy Profiler to observe current consumption

+Note for Testing on xG25 (BRD4270B):
-Note: The energy profiler only measures the VMCU current.
+The energy profiler only measures the VMCU current.
 For BRD4270B, VMCU only powers IOVDD and the serial flash.
 The 3.6V LDO powers the rest of the radio board.
 To measure the 3.6V LDO current, replace R247 with ammeter connections.
 The current provided below is the combination of the VMCU and 3.6V current.

+Note for Testing on xG28 (BRD4400B):
+There is a diversity SPDT switch on the 2.4 GHz radio output that will consume ~63 uA of additional current.
+When measuring current consumption of the device with Energy Profiler (or other method), please be advised that observed current consumption will be higher than what is specified in the EFR32ZG28 device datasheet due to this additional integrated circuit.

 Board     | avg EM2 current
 BRD4204D  |          4.7 uA
 BRD4270B  |          5.6 uA
+BRD4400B  |          4.7 uA

 How to test:
 1. Build the project and enter debug mode